eBook Published by

 Just a little.

-I remember school holidays, going out after breakfast and not returning home until dinnertime or until dusk descended.
+I remember school holidays, going out after breakfast and not returning home until dusk descended.
 Nobody seemed to worry where I was or what I was doing.

 Maybe I should have worried that nobody worried but…